 A downgrade could follow if the Latvian government's ratings are downgraded or if the probability of government support decreases.
-In addition, a downgrade could result from a combination of (1) Altum significantly changing its funding structure; (2) its risk-coverage reserves significantly deteriorating; and (3) capitalisation deteriorating significantly.
+In addition, a downgrade of Altum's rating could result from a combination of the company significantly changing its funding structure and a significant deterioration of its risk-coverage reserves and capitalisation.